joegreene/CS_121_Fall_2014/Weekly Work/Week 1/Resources/README.md

       int num = rand() % range + starting_value;
 ```

-It might be tricky to understand at first, and if you have any questions about this don't hesitate to ask me, fellow students, or the teacher.
+It might be tricky to understand at first, and if you have any questions about this don't hesitate to ask me, fellow peers, or the teacher.

 For more help with this, check [here](http://www.cplusplus.com/reference/cstdlib/rand/) or [here](http://en.cppreference.com/w/cpp/numeric/random/rand).